-Introduction Part 1: What is the "Right to Information"? .
-3 Part 2: How can the Right to Information Act help me? .
-4 Part 3: Who can I get information from?
+Introduction 1 Part 1: What is the "Right to Information"? .
+3 Part 2: How can the Right to Information Act help me?
+4 Part 3: From whom can I get information?
 What bodies are covered?
-Who do I approach within the body holding the information?
+Who do I approach within the body holding the information? .
 6 Part 4: What information can I get?
 What information is accessible?
 Is there any information which is not accessible?
 9 Part 5: What information must be proactively published?
 Information that promotes participation and oversight Information that promotes accountable decision-making 13 Part 6: How do I request information?
-Step 1: Identify the public authority which holds the information Step 2: Identify who to submit your application to within the public authority Step 3: Draft a clearly focused application Step 4: Submit your application Step 5: Wait for a decision Flow Chart 1: Application Process 16 17 17 18 21 Part 7: How is a decision made on my application?
+Step 1: Identify the public authority which holds the information Step 2: Identify who to submit your application to within the public authority ?
+Step 3: Draft a clearly focused application Step 4: Submit your application Step 5: Wait for a decision Flow Chart 1: Application Process. .
+16 17 17 .
+18 .21 Part 7: How is a decision made on my application?
 What if the PIO approves my application?
 What if the PIO rejects my application?
-24 Part 8: What if I don't get the information I requested?
-Option 1 - Make an appeal First appeal to the Appellate Authority.
-Second appeal to the Information Commission Option 2 - Make a complaint Option 3 - Appeal to the courts Flow Chart 2: Appeal Process 29 29 31 35 37 Part 9: How can I help promote the Right to Information?
-39 Annex 1: Right to Information Act 2005 Annex 2: Fee Rules - Comparative Table Annex 3: Appeal Rules Annex 4: Information Commissions - Contact details Annex 5: Resources and links 71 80 81
+24 Part 8: What if I do not get the information I requested?
+Option 1 - Make an appeal First appeal to the Appellate Authority Second appeal to the Information Commission Option 2 - Make a complaint Option 3 - Appeal to the courts Flow Chart 2: Appeal Process. .
+29 .
+29 .
+31 .
+35 37 Part 9: How can I help promote the Right to Information? .
+39 Annexures Annex 1: Right to Information Act 2005 Annex 2: Fee Rules - Comparative Table Annex 3: Appeal Rules Annex 4: Information Commissions - Contact details Annex 5: Resources and links .
+76 .
+89 .
+90